SESSION 1 - Meat science communication and education

 SESSION 9.a - Meat alternatives: opportunities or threats?

-Keynote lecture: Cell-based meat: what we know, what we don’t know and what we should know
+Keynote lecture: Cultured meat production: what we know, what we don’t know and what we should know

 Lieven Thorrez is an Associate Professor at KU Leuven.
 He has a multidisciplinary background in Biomedical sciences, encompassing research in development of viral vectors for targeted gene delivery, stem cell biology, muscle tissue engineering, applied bioinformatics, systems biology and evolutionary biology.
 He obtained a PhD at KU Leuven (Belgium) in 2005 and after postdoctoral research at Brown University and Harvard University, he established the Tissue Engineering Lab at KU Leuven in 2012.
 He teaches Histology, Methods in Biomedical Research, Tissue Engineering and Medical Literature.